open-quantum-safe/oqs-provider/README.md

 Building on Windows
 --------------------
-The following steps have been successfully tested on Windows 10 and 11 using MSYS2 MINGW64.
-For building `oqsprovider` successfully using Microsoft Visual Studio or `cygwin`, please check out the build instructions for that platform in the CI control file at ".github/workflows/windows.yml".
+Building `oqsprovider` following the steps outlined above have been successfully tested on Windows 10 and 11 using MSYS2 MINGW64.
+For building `oqsprovider` successfully using Microsoft Visual Studio or `cygwin`, please check out the build instructions for those platforms in the CI control file at ".github/workflows/windows.yml".

 Using
 -----